 President Biden’s Executive Order rescinding numerous Trump Executive Orders meant immediate about-face changes in approaches to official time, bargaining topics, negotiation timeframes, and union responsibilities to pay for things they never had to pay for before.
 Most agencies are still grappling to adjust, meanwhile more change could be on the way if the Democratic nominee gets appointed.

-In this two-hour virtual training event, Ann Boehm and Joe Schimansky will review the previous year of federal LR under the new Administration and provide a look ahead to what you can expect in 2022.
+In this two-hour virtual training event held from 1:00-3:00 PM eastern, Ann Boehm and Joe Schimansky will review the previous year of federal LR under the new Administration and provide a look ahead to what you can expect in 2022.
 When it comes to change in federal LR, these two presenters, who have a combined total of nearly 40 years working at the FLRA, have seen their fair share.

 Ms. Boehm will explore the impact of EO 14003 and the Office of Personnel Management directives issued Oct.
 20, 2021 that instruct Federal agencies to highlight collective bargaining rights for Federal employees.
 She’ll discuss the current status of the three-member Authority and the impact of having (potentially) a permanent General Counsel, a position that has sat vacant or left for someone in an acting capacity for far too long.